 The Lifetime Learning tax credit is a non-refundable federal income tax credit of up to $2,000 (20% of the first $10,000) for qualified tuition and related expenses.
 The amount of your lifetime learning credit for 2015 is gradually reduced if your modified adjusted gross income is between $55,000 and $65,000 ($110,000 and $130,000 if you file a joint return).

 American Opportunity Credit

-The American Opportunity Credit is a refundable credit up to $2500 (100% of the first $2000 and 25% of the next $2000 ) for qualified expenses paid for each eligible student.
+The American Opportunity Credit is a refundable credit up to $2500 (100% of the first $2000 and 25% of the next $2000 ) for qualified expenses paid for each eligible student during the taxable year.
 This credit is only available to students who are in the first 4 years of post-secondary education.
-The amount of your American Opportunity Credit for 2014 is gradually reduced if your modified adjusted gross income is between $80,000 and $90,000 ($160,000 and $180,000 if filing a joint return).
+The amount of your American Opportunity Credit for 2015 is gradually reduced if your modified adjusted gross income is between $80,000 and $90,000 ($160,000 and $180,000 if filing a joint return).

 In addition to the two tax credits, the student loan interest deduction may be available to you.

 Student Loan Interest

 Students can deduct up to $2,500 of student loan interest paid in 2015 on any federal or private educational loans on your federal tax return.
 The loans must have been used to fund half time or greater attendance.
 You may qualify for this deduction if your modified adjusted gross income is less than $80,000 ($160,000 if you file a joint return).

 NOTE: These summaries, current at press time, are meant to give a general overview of these educational tax initiatives.
 Consult a tax advisor or IRS Publication 970 regarding the specifics of your personal situation.